hibernator11/dcat-catalog/README.md

 <img src="images/dcat-modelling.png" width="70%">

-## Collection of datasets: Applying the framework
+## Applying the framework: selection of datasets

 This is the list of examples provided by GLAM institutions that haven been transformed into the [Data Catalog Vocabulary](https://www.w3.org/TR/vocab-dcat-3/).
 The information to describe the datasets has been retrieved from websites, research articles and projects.
 In some cases, the DCAT model has been used only too some extent due to the lack of information provided by the institutions regarding the datasets.